gmetais/travis-yellowlabtools/README.md

 # Setup a performance monitoring with Travis-CI and YellowLabTools

-[Travis-CI](https://travis-ci.org/) is a Continuous Integration platform that automatically triggers your tests each time you push a commit to GitHub.
-It pops a virtual machine for your needs and you can do anything you want on it.
+[Travis-CI](https://travis-ci.org/) is a **Continuous Integration platform** that automatically triggers your tests each time you push a commit to GitHub.
+It pops a virtual machine for your needs, compatible with many languages or tools.

 [YellowLabTools](http://yellowlab.tools) is an audit tool that loads a page in PhantomJS and detects front-end **bad practices** and **performance issues**.